 Echo Canyon State Park

-Echo Canyon Reservoir History
+Echo Canyon History

 The first people to live in this region were the Fremont people, who moved around the American West with the seasons from about 700 to 1300 AD.
 Though they used the land in this section of modern-day southeastern Nevada for hunting and fishing, no permanent housing structures have been discovered, which suggests they only lived here seasonally.
-Original pottery was discovered within modern-day Echo Canyon State Park near the steel bridge, identified as Snake Valley pottery, and is now displayed at the visitor center at Cathedral Gorge State Park, located about 10 minutes south of Pioche.
+Original Snake Valley pottery was discovered near the steel bridge and is now displayed at the visitor center at Cathedral Gorge State Park.

 As early pioneers forged west, many ended up staying in Lincoln County due to the abundance of water, which sharply contrasts the surrounding low-desert landscapes.
 Settlers first took advantage of water for farming and agricultural purposes, which still remains a dominant industry for folks living in the region today.
 To harness these natural resources, Echo Dam was built in 1970 to irrigate the valley’s sprawling crops.